Check out some of our most commonly asked questions here. You can also feel free to call or email us for additional information.

 What is Shabbat like at CYJ?

 Campers look forward to Shabbat all week long.
 Each age group meets Friday evening before Shabbat to talk about their week.
-The whole camp then comes together for our Kabbalat Shabbat service.
-This is followed by a festive Shabbat meal, a rousing song session and a Shabbat-friendly Oneg (Shabbat celebration).
+The whole camp then comes together for our Kabbalat Shabbat service. followed by a festive Shabbat meal, a rousing song session and a Shabbat-friendly Oneg (Shabbat celebration).
 On Shabbat morning, campers wake up later and, after a light breakfast, head to morning services.
 Kiddush follows and then campers have the opportunity to play sports, go swimming, read a book or hang out with friends.
 After dinner, Shabbat concludes with a Havdalah ceremony and then an amazing Israeli dance session.
 Shabbat represents an opportunity for us to do things differently.
 We keep Shabbat at camp.
 We see this as an opportunity to participate in a Jewish experience that we are unable to replicate in our homes.
-We eat meals as a community and most activities are camp-wide.
+We eat meals as a community, and most activities are camp-wide.
 Shabbat is our opportunity to come together as one big CYJ family.

 What kind of supervision will my child have at CYJ Midwest?

 Each camper lives in a cabin with 8-12 other campers and 2-4 counselors.
 We require that campers are supervised by staff at all times (even during informal and free time activities).
 Our staff members go through a highly selective hiring process.
 CYJ always has more applicants than positions for counselors.
 We have the opportunity to choose the “best of the best.”
 We rarely go through hiring services to fill positions, except to diversify our staff with Jewish young adults from places like the U.K. Once on site, our counselors and specialists go through a week-long training seminar led by the administrative staff and outside professionals.
 Our staff represents the single most important investment in the camp experience.

 What happens if my child gets sick at camp?